G. J. Kinne: Senior year

 After the shooting, Kinne stayed one more year at Canton High School, leading the team to its best season in school history with a 12–2 record, losing to Tatum High School, the eventual state champion.
 After the 2005 season, Kinne's father, who had recovered from his wounds, was offered a job at Baylor University, which he accepted.
-Kinne then decided to move to Gilmer, Texas about 70 miles to the east of Canton, to live with his mother and step-father.
-The decision to move was controversial as many speculated that Kinne moved for athletic reasons, which is prohibited by the UIL, the governing body of Texas High school athletics.
+Kinne then decided to move to Gilmer, Texas about 70 miles to the east of Canton, to live with his mother and stepfather.
+The decision to move was controversial as many speculated that Kinne moved for athletic reasons, which is prohibited by the UIL, the governing body of Texas high school athletics.
 Kinne enrolled at Gilmer High School and became the starting quarterback, leading the Buckeyes to a 10–0 record, but was upset in the first round of the playoffs by Liberty-Eylau High School.
 He finished his career with 11,695 passing yards and 130 touchdown passes.
-He also rushed 3,327 yards with 48 touchdowns.
+He also rushed for 3,327 yards with 48 touchdowns.

 Kinne committed to Texas on December 28, 2006.
-Kinne also received football scholarships from Baylor, Florida, Nebraska, Oklahoma and Tennessee.
+Kinne also received football scholarship offers from Baylor, Florida, Nebraska, Oklahoma and Tennessee.

 College career

 Kinne attended the University of Texas at Austin as a redshirt freshman in 2007, but was buried in the depth chart and decided to transfer.
-On May 7, 2008, he announced that he would transfer to the University of Tulsa.
-After sitting out the 2008 season due to transfer rules, Kinne became the starting quarterback for the Golden Hurricane in 2009 and remained the starter throughout his career.
-He finished his career with 9,472 yards and 81 touchdowns.
+He transferred to the University of Tulsa effective May 7, 2008.
+Kinne became the starting quarterback for the Golden Hurricane in 2009 and remained the starter throughout his career.
+Recruited under coach Gus Malzahn, he finished his career with 9,472 yards and 81 touchdowns.
+In 2010 he was named C-USA Offensive Player of the Year and First-team All-C-USA as he led the team to a Conference-USA co-championship, a victory over #24 Hawaii in the 2010 Hawaii Bowl and a final ranking of #24.
+In 2011 he led them to an 8-3 regular season record and a trip to the 2011 Armed Forces Bowl which they lost in the last 11 seconds to BYU; and he was named to the C-USA second team.

 In January 2012, Kinne was named MVP of the NFLPA Collegiate Bowl.